camlinke/wordcount/part1_revision.md

 Commit and push your changes to both staging and production (and Github if you have it setup).

-Want to test the environment variables out to make sure it's detecting the right environment?
+Want to test the environment variables out to make sure it's detecting the right environment (sanity check!)?
 Add a print statement to *app.py*:

 ```python
 print os.environ['APP_SETTINGS']